 A convenient alternative to a standard shower, a walk-in shower combines comfort and easy-access with long-lasting durability.
-Our range at Mobility Plus, has the added bonus of being fitted with a fold away shower seat, for added ease and safety grab rails, for practical safety.
+Our range of mobility bathrooms has the added bonus of being fitted with a fold away shower seat, for added ease and safety grab rails, for practical safety.
 If you have mobility issues, our range of walk-in showers means a shower no longer has to be a hassle.
 You can bathe with support and comfort to suit your needs.

 So, whether you’re looking to improve safety for less mobile individuals or to future-proof your bathroom.
 With our special features, it also lowers the risk of falling; making a walk-in shower the ultimate choice to instil your bathing experience with confidence.

 What’s more, they are a savvy solution when looking to maximise smaller spaces: they can fit into an awkward corner to provide a better bathing experience for everyone.
 The practical aspect of walk-in showers allows for more passage space for mobility aids.